She left Colombia during the drug wars. Now she runs a major fashion magazine

 Garcia became the top editor of Elle last September.
 She now oversees one of the top fashion magazines in the world with 45 international editions and a staff that spans around the globe.

-From an early age, Garcia was enamored by the colorful international magazines showcasing stylish clothes that would arrive at Barranquilla's only hotel each month.
+From an early age, Garcia was enamored by the colorful magazines showcasing stylish clothes that would arrive each month at Barranquilla's only major hotel that sold international magazines.

 "I was probably eight years old.
 My mother loved clothes and these magazines, too," she said.
 "I would beg my father to take me there to buy two or three magazines."